The Dirichlet problem for a family of totally degenerate differential operators: Review of Abstract Potential Theory

 Since $\p$ is lower finite and $\partial V$ is compact, $\p$ is bounded from below on $\partial V$.
-Hence the set on the righthand side in (\ref{sec2 1}) is not empty.
-We can give the following definition. \begin{defn}[{\bfseries $\h$-sweeping}] Let $V$ be an open set of $E$, with compact closure and non-empty boundary.
-Let us consider a family $\mu^V=\{\mu^V_x\}_{x \in V}$ of non-negative Radon measures on $\partial V$.
-The family $\mu^V$ will be called a \textup{sweeping on $V$}.
+Hence the set on the righthand side in (\ref{sec2 1}) is not empty. {Thus,} we can give the following definition.